Key cross border infrastructure projects

 - Third PCI list: Regulation (EU) 2018/540 of 23 November 2017

-In April 2020, the Commission published the technical document for the 4th PCI list, which provides a technical description of all projects, information on promotes and commissioning dates.
+In April 2020, the Commission published the technical document for the 4th PCI list, which provides a technical description of all its 149 projects (100 electricity transmission and storage, 6 smart grid deployment, 32 gas, 6 oil and 5 cross-border carbon dioxide networks), information on promotes and commissioning dates.

 Before and during the implementation of PCIs, comprehensive impact assessments and public consultation processes are organised with a wide range of stakeholders, especially citizens and NGOs.
 The results of the public consultations are available here: